The First Shifting Grains

 The puppeteer faltered.

-"If you've caught up with the latest information, you must have realized there is no one to fight.
+"If you've caught up with the latest information, you must realize that there is no one to fight.
 No dirty bombs to find in a convenient niche."
 His turned to look out of the portal at the end of the hallway.
 The burning scape of their village lay beyond the dirty glass like a trapped painting in fiery glory.
 "Our enemy is our own shinobi."

 Temari watched as Kankuro bore holes into the man.
 She looked at the older shinobi and asked, "So what can we do?"